wangziqi2013/wangziqi2013.github.io/_posts/2019-02-03-Storage-Mgmt-In-The-NVM-Era.markdown

 ---

 This paper seeks to get rid of centralized logging in classical database recovery schemes such as WAL and ARIES which is also based on WAL.
-The classical WAL is designed specifically for disk-like devices that features a block interface with slow random I/O, but faster sequential I/O. In ARIES, a software-controlled buffer pool is used to provide fast reads and writes to disk pages.
+The classical WAL is designed specifically for disk-like devices that feature a block interface with slow random I/O, but faster sequential I/O. One of the examples is ARIES, where a software-controlled buffer pool is used to provide fast random read and write access to disk pages.
 The buffer pool must observe the WAL property in order to guarantee that transactions can always be undone after a crash.
+In addition, ARIES maintains a centralized log object to which all transactions append their log entries.
+Every log entry has an unique identifier called a Log Sequence Number (LSN).
+The log object supports the "flush" operation, which writes back all log entries before a given LSN to the disk.
+The flush operation is usually called when a page is to be evicted from the buffer pool, and when a transaction has completed execution and is about to commit.
+In the former case, the log is flushed upto the LSN of the most recent log entry that wrote the page, while in the latter case, all log entries written by the committing transaction (and hence all log entries with smaller LSN) should be written back.